NOTES TO USERS IN EUROPE:

 Broadly speaking, Cookies placed on your computer or device fall into two categories:

-- Third Party Cookies – these are served by our service providers, Retail Partners, and other partners on our website, and can be used by such parties to recognize your computer or mobile device when you use it to visit other websites.
+- Third Party Cookies – these are served by our service providers and partners on our website, and can be used by such parties to recognize your computer or mobile device when you use it to visit other websites.

 The Flow Digital Properties may use the following types of Cookies for the purposes set out below: